stonehippo/microclass_physical_computing/README.md

 CircuitPython is a nice evolution of these tools for a few reasons.
 One, it uses Python, which is great language for all levels of coders.
 Two, CircuitPython is *interpreted*, which means that code code be written and run immediately.
 This means you do not have to do the write-compile-upload-test loop that a *compiled* toolset like Arduino requires.
 This makes working with the development board simpler and getting up to speed faster.
 Lastly, CircuitPython *usually* support native USB access, which means that the development board shows on like a tiny thumd drive when plugged in to a computer.
 You can drag and drop files on the drive or edit them direcly.
 This means you don't need any fancy custom tools to program a microcontroller—a decent text editor will do the trick.

 Another nice thing about CircuitPython is the REPL, or Read-Evaluate-Print-Loop, that lets you write code line by line and have it execute immediately.
 This is a great way to test out code or see errors.

+## Appendix A: Installing CircuitPython on Your Proximity Trinkey

 ## Additional References